abid-mujtaba/haskell-cas/comments.md

 **R.3** -  This pattern matches two positive constants being multiplied and the result is a ``Const`` and not a ``Prod``.
 This ensures that ``Const`` multiplication is automatically simplified.

-**R.3a**

-* ``prod'`` uses pattern matching to implement the rules for multiplying any expression with any other expression.
-* Multiplication is commutative ``A * B = B * A``.
-This is implemented by the catch-all pattern at the very bottom ``prod' a b = prod' b a``.
-* This means all possible combinations of expressions (value constructors) must be explicitly stated.
-* For very combination the symmetric reversed combination is covered by commutation and need not be specified.
-* We start with ``Const`` and specify rules for multiplying it with each kind of value constructor (including ``Const`` itself).
-* This means that when we move on to the rules for ``Symbol`` we won't need to deal with the case of ``Symbol * Const`` because that will be covered here.
-* As we work our way through all the constructors we will be left with less and less rules to write for each.
-* Every value constructor must have a rule for multiplying with its own data type.
-* Note how we use exhaustive rules for ``Neg`` to take care of all of them in a simple fashion.

-**R.3b** - Since multiplication is commutative we implement it in the pattern matching by using as-patterns and reversing there order.

-**R.4**

-* Note that the ``Prod`` is constructed with the ``Const`` first and the ``Symbol`` afterwards.
-This saves on simplification.
-* The case of ``prod' (Symbol _) (Const _)`` is taken care of by the commutation implemented in the last pattern which sends that case to this pattern by switching the arguments around and once again ensuring that the ``Const`` comes first in the product.

 **R.5**